arsath-eng/arsath-eng/README.md

 I'm a Computer Engineering student at the University of Jaffna, passionate about Machine Learning, AI, and Full-Stack Development.

 ### 🎓 Education
-- B.Sc.Eng in Computer Engineering (Hons) - University of Jaffna (Expected: February 2026)
+- B.Sc.Eng in Computer Engineering (Hons) - University of Jaffna (Expected: September 2025)

 ### 🛠️ Tech Stack